burakdede/macsetup/README.md

 TODO
 ----
-- make programming language section more detailed for each language with packages etc.
 - add bash_profile and dotfiles installation
-- IntelliJ settings and preferences section needed
 - add aliases for most of the stuff probably along with bash_profile installation
-- maybe add SDKMAN but not sure about how useful and well maintained

 ## Clean MacOS Installation